kengraf/UNH-IT718/Lab2-Basic-Server/README.md

 - Do you want to keep any created resources?
 More meaningful names should be considered.
 - Do you know what resources you will pay for?
 Leaving unused compute running is a bad idea.
 - The scripts in these labs do not clean up after themselves.

+** Forward thinking
+- Your project will require a running server, it can be but does not need to be a web server.
+A later lab will show how static pages are best served by configuring cloud storage for that function.

 ## Lab Report
 Provide one or more screenshots for each cloud vendor showing:
 1. The output from the command showing the VM IP addresses.